Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Measuring velocity and redshift

 \subsection{From measured velocity to observed redshift}

-The physical meaning of the velocity $V$ returned by \ppxf\ or any spectrum fitting code is often a source of confusion.
+The physical meaning of the velocity $V$ returned by \ppxf\ or any spectrum-fitting code is often a source of confusion.
 As discussed in \citet[sec.~2.3]{Cappellari2017}, the reason for this is that $V$ has no physical meaning.
 Even the recession velocity itself, for a distant galaxy, is an ill-defined concept with a debated interpretation \citep[e.g.][]{Bunn2009}.
 It should never be used for quantitative work.
-What is well defined empirically is the redshift $z$ of a given spectrum:
+What is well-defined empirically is the redshift $z$ of a given spectrum:

 where $\lambda_{\rm obsv}$ and $\lambda_{\rm emit}$ are the observed and rest-frame wavelength of a given spectral feature.
-The key formula that is needed to convert the $V_{\ppxf}$ returned by \ppxf\ into redshift is eq.~(8) of \citet{Cappellari2017}
+The key formula that is needed to convert the $V_{\ppxf}$ returned by \ppxf\ into redshift is \citep[eq.~8]{Cappellari2017}

 with $c$ the speed of light.
-This formula is exact by construction and it is the only one that should be used to attach a physical meaning to $V_{\ppxf}$.
+This formula is exact by construction and it is the only one to use to attach a physical meaning to $V_{\ppxf}$.